 His work on these topics appears in books and journals including This Is the Sound of Irony (Ashgate) and Notes.
 He has delivered papers at numerous conferences including the national meetings of the American Musicological Society, Handel Institute (UK), Society for Eighteenth-Century Studies, and Society for Textual Studies.
-He has won numerous awards and fellowships including the Frank Hideo Kono Fellowship (2010–11) at the Huntington Library (CA).
+He has won numerous awards and fellowships including the Frank Hideo Kono Fellowship at the Huntington Library (CA).

-Andrew regularly provides concert essays and pre-concert lectures for ensembles including Rockport Music,New England Classical Singers, Back Bay Chorale, Music at Marsh Chapel, and Harmonie Universelle (Atlanta, GA).
+Andrew provides concert essays and pre-concert lectures for ensembles such as Rockport Music, Emmanuel Music, New England Classical Singers, Back Bay Chorale, Music at Marsh Chapel, and Georgia Tech Chamber Choir (Atlanta, GA).

 As a performer, Andrew specializes in music of the baroque era.
-He has appeared as a soloist or professional ensemble member with Music at Marsh Chapel (MA), Handel + Haydn Society (MA), Arcadia Players (MA), Georgia Tech Chamber Choir (GA), St. Louis Church Concert Series (MD), Assisi Performing Arts (Italy), and additional ensembles.
+He has appeared as a soloist and/or professional ensemble member with Music at Marsh Chapel (MA), Handel + Haydn Society (MA), Arcadia Players (MA), Georgia Tech Chamber Choir (GA), St. Louis Church Concert Series (MD), Assisi Performing Arts (Italy), and additional ensembles.